ArrivalP/discord-music_bot/README.md

 # discord-music_bot
 Your Requirement to set up this bot

-Node JS Version upper or equal 16
+-Node JS Version upper or equal 16
-VS Code
+-VS Code

 How to set up Music bot